bantaba/iac-vibe-infra/README.md

   - Check that private DNS zones are properly linked to virtual networks
   - Ensure service endpoints are disabled on subnets using private endpoints
   - Validate that applications are configured to use private endpoint FQDNs
+  - Confirm DNS zone names match the target Azure cloud environment (Commercial/Government/China)
+- **Multi-Cloud Deployment Issues**:
+  - Verify target Azure cloud environment is correctly detected by `environment()` function
+  - Check that DNS suffixes are appropriate for the target cloud (e.g., .windows.net vs .usgovcloudapi.net)
+  - Ensure service endpoints and private DNS zones use cloud-specific naming conventions
+  - Validate that all Azure services are available in the target cloud region

 ## Contributing